 In other words, the court may find that internet registration is inappropriate if the juvenile was (1) found guilty of one offense only, and (2) does not seem likely to re-offend, based on supporting evidence.
 While each case is unique and must be reviewed individually, this scenario generally “justifies the decision to limit public access to information about such juveniles through the Internet.”

 Furthermore, there are also some circumstances under which removal from the registry is possible.
-A juvenile offender can apply to be removed from the Sex Offender Registry if he or she was 13 years old or younger when adjudicated delinquent, and is now at least 18 years old.
+A juvenile offender can apply to be removed from the Sex Offender Registry if they were 13 years old or younger when adjudicated delinquent and are now at least 18 years old.
 However, removal is not possible if the adjudication involved sexual assault, aggravated sexual assault, or more than one offense.

 If your child, grandchild, brother, or sister has been accused of committing sex crimes in New Jersey, the outcome of the charges could negatively impact the rest of their life, affecting everything from job opportunities to student loans for college.
 It is absolutely critical that your loved one’s legal rights are being protected by a skilled and experienced Atlantic City sexual offense lawyer.

 To set up a free and completely confidential legal consultation, call the Law Offices of John J. Zarych at (609) 616-4956.
-Our attorneys have more than 45 years of combined experience, and have achieved favorable outcomes for numerous juvenile clients.
+Our attorneys have more than 45 years of combined experience and have achieved favorable outcomes for numerous juvenile clients.
+Our New Jersey juvenile defense lawyers have experience defending these kinds of cases.